mfcd/accuratelywrong/autodiff.md

 # Control Flow, In-Place Operations and Aliasing

+## Control flow
-It is crucial to note that Automatic Differentiation is applicable to code that contains control flow.
-However, control flow might result in code only piecewise differentiable, a significant complexity overhead.
+It is crucial to note that Automatic Differentiation is applicable to code that contains control flow (branching, looping, ..).
+The possibility to have control flow is a key selling point of Deep Learning frameworks with Dynamic Computational graphs (ex: PyTorch, Chainer) - a capability oftern referred to as "Define and Run" [[18]](https://medium.com/intuitionmachine/pytorch-dynamic-computational-graphs-and-modular-deep-learning-7e7f89f18d1).
+However, control flow might result in code only piecewise differentiable, a significant complexity overhead [[4]](https://www-sop.inria.fr/tropics/ad/whatisad.html).

+Another approach would be in the flavour of synthetic gradients [[22]](https://arxiv.org/abs/1608.05343?utm_campaign=Revue%20newsletter&utm_medium=Newsletter&utm_source=The%20Wild%20Week%20in%20AI):

+> we can make backprop itself more efficient by introducing decoupled training modules with some synchronization mechanism between them, organized in a hierarchical fashion [[21]](https://blog.keras.io/the-future-of-deep-learning.html)

+## In-Place operations
 In-place operations, a necessary evil in algorithm design, pose an additionl hazard:

 > In-place operations pose a hazard for automatic differentiation, because an in-place operation can invalidate data that would be needed in the differentiation phase.
 Additionally, they require nontrivial tape transformations to be performed. [[16]](https://openreview.net/pdf?id=BJJsrmfCZ)

 [[16]](https://openreview.net/pdf?id=BJJsrmfCZ) provides an intuition of how PyTorch deals with in-place operations with invalidation.